A Judgment-Free Guide to Selling a House in Poor Condition

 “We refer to houses that are rundown, but habitable, as fair condition properties.
 Fair condition houses have dated finishes and fixtures, or maybe they have foundation issues.”

-Lurie says that when a buyer asks for a home inspection, he typically doesn’t hear home inspectors say that a home is in poor condition, rather, “they’ll say things like ‘I believe this house has good bones.
+Lurie says that when a buyer asks for a home inspection, he typically doesn’t hear home inspectors say that a home is in poor condition, but rather, “they’ll say things like ‘I believe this house has good bones.
 It’s got a couple of repairs that need to be done, or there are major repairs that need to be done.’”

 Of course, if you’re aware of any home issues, you must comply with your state’s mandated disclosure requirements and let the buyers know.

 To help make sense of all this, let’s walk through a few categories your house could fall into.
-Then we’ll take a look at your options for selling your house.
+Then, we’ll take a look at your options for selling your house.

 1. Uninhabitable